 Skip to Content

+The accident occurred in December 2019, and the remaining structure sat in shambles as the Osceola County Historical Society weighed whether the iconic tavern could be restored.
 Built in 1889, the inn was listed on the National Register of Historic Places in 1994.

 The Desert Inn at Yeehaw Junction

-Before the crash: Photo by Bob Rountree
+Before the crash.
+(Photo by Bob Rountree)

 Cowboys once herded cattle to greener pastures through this crossroad, and Florida Crackers snapped whips on mule-drawn freight wagons loaded with lumber.
-Today, 18-wheelers packed with oranges and grapefruit scream through the intersection.

-The Desert Inn dates to the 1880s as a trading post.
-No roads, just trails.
 The current building was built in 1898.
 The 1930s brought paved roads, and the intersection earned the nickname “Jackass Crossing,” a nod to the cowboys and lumbermen who relied on mules for working cattle and hauling timber.

 Easy travel brought a bordello to the Desert Inn, and a few cabins were built out back to accommodate the occasional tourist trickling west toward the Gulf Coast.